SHEEFANIGAR/coffee-shop-sales-dashboard/README.md

-# Coffee Shop Sales Analysis Dashboard
+# ☕Coffee Shop Sales Analysis Dashboard

 This project analyzes coffee shop sales data using **Microsoft Excel**.
 The dataset was provided by **Maven Analytics** (credits to them).